openenergymonitor/emonPixel/README.md

 - Click connect
 - After a few seconds `Connected: No` should change to `Connected: Yes` if connection is successful.
 Re-connection will be attempted every 10s.

+### 3.1 MQTT commands
+The commands are based around the following base commands

+ - background specifies the backround colour.
+Any pixels not filled by a dial in the last fill will remain this colour.
+ - cdial Illuminate clockwise.
+The entire pixel is set to the current background colour then filled in a clockwise direction.
+If the number to be displayed is larger than can be displayed by the pixel then it will fill compleately, blank and then continue to fill
+ - adial as pre cdial but the background is not reset.

+  `$basettopic/backround/$r/$g/$b`

+  `$basettopic/cdial/$r/$g/$b/$n`

+  `$basettopic/adial/$r/$g/$b/$n`

+  This will draw a clockwise dial starting from the 0th pixel (12 o'clock') Each pixel will be illuminated to the colour specified by $r $g $b the $n will dictate the number of pixels illuminated and the birghtness of the last pixel. e.g. `emonpixl/cdial/255/0/0/4` will turn the 1st pixel to 50% bightness red `emonpixl/cdial/255/0/0/24` will fill the first 2 pixels.
+The first pixel will be max brightness red and the second pixel will be at 50% brightness.

 ## 5. Admin (Authentication)

 HTTP Authentication (highly recomended) can be enabled by saving admin config by default username and password